Stylesheets

 </xsl:template>

 They key definition matches rdf:Description elements and uses their identifiers (URI or blank node ID).
-The template then looks up the RDF description of the current resource, i.e. the resource with URI that equals $ac:uri which is the absolute URI of the current request, and outputs its label.
+The template then looks up the RDF description of the current resource, i.e. the resource with URI that equals ldh:base-uri(.) which is the absolute URI of the current document, and outputs its label.

 Loading data